zapp/zapp.github.com/_posts/2012-05-03-anno2070-deep-ocean.md

 And when it's neccessary they fight with newly developed vehicles and use powerfull Items against the henchmen of other factions.
 Or they peacefully try to convince them by the use of diplomatic actions.

+__Deep Ocean__ pushes the underwater aspect of the game forward by providing underwater trading routes, new scenarios, powerfull vehicles and a new population level for the Tech faction.

-Get an impression of the game watching the trailer and the gallary below.
+Get an impression of the game watching the trailer and the gallery below.
 You can buy the game on [amazon][amazonAnno] or purchase it via [steam][steamAnno].